 Panic Disorder Studies

 1.5 to 3.5% of people worldwide suffer from panic disorder.
-The essential feature of panic disorder is the presence of recurrent, unexpected panic attacks, or rushes of acute anxiety.
-Panic disorder is a treatable medical condition.
-This study compares the effectiveness of 3 types of therapies in treating panic disorder: panic focused psychodynamic psychotherapy, cognitive behavioral therapy, and applied relaxation therapy, all of which have been shown to be effective in treating people with panic disorder.
+The essential feature of panic disorder is the presence of recurrent, unexpected panic attacks, or rushes of acute anxiety, characterized by some the following symptoms:

 To learn more about our current treatment programs, research protocols, or to ask specific questions about the Center, please call us at 215-349-5222.